code-store-platform/directus-helper/readme.md

 - Build extensions: this will build all extensions with minification

 ## TODO
-- [] Crossplatform for Linux/Windows
+- [x] Crossplatform for MacOs/Linux/Windows
 - [] Generate example api extension in fresh project
 - [] Support permissions migration
 - [] Support full db migration